-It is an IAC requirement that all Secure Cryptographic Devices, all Software-based PIN entry on COTS (SPoC) solutions and all other standard and non-standard solutions and POI Technology hold a current AusPayNet approval prior to and during use within the IAC.
+It is an IAC requirement that all Secure Cryptographic Devices, all Softwarebased PIN entry on COTS (SPoC) solutions, all Contactless Payments on COTS (CPoC) Solutions and all other standard and non-standard solutions and POI Technology hold a current AusPayNet approval prior to and during use within the IAC.

 This volume is structured in four parts.
 Part 1 provides introductory material and details the definitions that are used throughout the IAC Manual.
-Device security and SPoC solution requirements are contained in Part 2 with Part 3 addressing device, SPoC solution and other standard and Non-standard POI Technology approvals.
+Device security and SPoC Solution and CPoC Solution requirements are contained in Part 2 with Part 3 addressing device, SPoC Solution, CPoC Solution and other standard and Non-standard POI Technology approvals.
 Cryptographic standards such as key length and approved algorithms are detailed in Part 4 including Terminal Key Management requirements.